Geczy/google-voice-library/README.md

   * Archives the  message

-Sample code to display all new SMS then arcive
+Sample code to display all new SMS then archive
 ```php
 <?php
   require 'class.googlevoice.php';